MarkBuffalo/Bible-FrontEnd/readme.md

  - Responsive design is now implemented.
  - Uses PHP / MySQL
  - Doesn't currently have pagination
  - Some verses are *missing* in Chinese.
-This does not mean they've been removed: rather, the removed verse and the previous verse have been combined.
+  - This does not mean they've been removed: rather, the removed verse and the previous verse have been combined.
 This is because, apparently, some of these sentences do not make sense on their own, and must be combined into a single sentence.
-As far as I know, the words are still intact and have their same meaning.
-When this occurs, they missing verse is shown as, "**見上節**".
+  - As far as I know, the words are still intact and have their same meaning.
+  - When this occurs, they missing verse is shown as, "**見上節**".
+This feature also helps to maintain backwards compability with English.

 ## English Example Queries: ##